 A high price to pay for a lack of supply chain transparency.

-“Target’s missteps will be dissected in business schools forever,” says Jon Thompson, author of The Dashboard Effect.
+“Target’s missteps will be dissected in business schools forever,” says Jon Thompson, our Founder / Chief Strategy Officer and author of The Dashboard Effect.
 “But here’s what isn’t being studied enough: countless other companies are making other supply chain data mistakes.
 The consequences just haven’t caught up with them…yet.”

 Thompson is focusing less on the past than the future—your future.

 “Without constantly-refreshed, actionable data, supply chains are just waiting to break,” says Thompson.
 “And as SCM (Supply Chain Management) moves forward, we need to become more strategically data-driven, more agile in responding to what’s on the horizon.”